 The Mid Fosse Parishes have been identified as a rural area within the diocese with a high percentage of 20s-30s.
-I am looking forward to meeting some of them and together with them and the faithful Christian communities in these areas, begin reimagining rural ministry and enable the rural church to grow younger and deeper in faith.
-Part of my role will involve forming a small residential ‘new monastic’ community of 20s-30s in the neighbouring Barford Benefice.
+My role involves seeking them out, and together with the faithful Christian communities in these areas, begin reimagining rural ministry and enable the rural church to grow younger and deeper in faith.

 Name – Ian Sweeney (Development Leader)

 Church – St. Anne and All Saints, Coventry

 Bio – I feel privileged to have started work with the Coventry Diocese at St Anne and All Saints.
 During a period where I was trying to discern what God was calling me to, I became aware of the Acceler8 project and knew that, if it was possible, it was something I wanted to be a part of.
 St Anne and All Saints is a great church with a strong sense of community and they are fortunate to be placed in an area highly populated with young adults.
 The hope is that the church can engage with these young adults and see people discover the life changing love of Christ.

 Part of my life was spent seeking purpose and forming arguments against God’s existence.
 However, the argument didn’t last very long as my points were no match for God’s great love demonstrated through the reality of his son Jesus Christ.